A few words about the strength of the play - how to make your chess bot stronger

 it depends on how good hardware you have

 (escpecially CPU and RAM).
 Stockfish on intel Pentium 4 will be much weaker than on intel core i7.

 Secondly, many depend on the chess engine.
 Latest versions of Stockfish (and its clones like Brainfish, Asmfish, Sugar), Houdini and Komodo are considered the strongest engines in the world at this moment.
 Here is rating list.

 opening and endgame books

 you're using.
 I can recommend trying latest Brainfish engine with Cerebellum opening book, here is official website: http://www.zipproth.de/

-Also strength depends on chess engine configuration.
-Many chess engines have such parameters as Threads (how many CPU cores use to calculate moves), Contempt (it's something like aggressiveness of play style), Hash size and many others.
-If you want to know more about it, here is good website: https://chessprogramming.wikispaces.com/
+Also, strength depends on chess engine configuration.
+Many chess engines have such parameters as Threads (how many CPU cores use to calculate moves), Contempt (it's something like the aggressiveness of playstyle), Hash size and many others.
+If you want to know more about it, here is a good website: https://chessprogramming.wikispaces.com/

 Always set Threads parameter to a max value in engine's settings (it is set to 1 by default).
 For example, if you have 4-core CPU, set Threads = 4, etc.